metacpan/metacpan-cpan-extracted/distros/P/Protocol-DBus/README.md

 - Net::DBus discerns how to send a method call via D-Bus introspection.
 While handy, this costs extra network overhead and requires an XML parser.
-With Protocol::DBus you give a signature directly to send a method call,
+With Protocol::DBus you give a signature directly to send a method call.
 - Protocol::DBus can work smoothly with any event system you like, including custom-written ones.
 (The distribution ships with connectors for three popular ones.)
 Net::DBus, on the other hand, expects you to use its